 Readings will include review articles, primary scientific literature, and books on the different diseases.

 Students will be expected to research one of these topics in depth, and to give an in-class presentation as well as submit a paper.
 Students will also get the opportunity to learn and perform a modern diagnostic technique (PCR) that is used to identify infectious agents.

-A background in basic molecular biology (equivalent to introductory college level biology) will be assumed knowledge.
+A background in basic biology (equivalent to introductory college level biology) will be useful but not necessary.